dpmcgarry/esp32-marine-sensorhub/README.md

 * ~~Set Device Status using Pixel LED~~
 * ~~Add device heartbeat / status~~
 * ~~Add PT RTD support~~
-* NTP Time is flaky
+* NTP Time is flaky - appears to be a race condition of some kind
+* Figure out how to make a single flash file
 * Add INA219 Support for Oil Pressure, Engine Temp
 * ~~Test integration with Telegraf~~
 * Network logging (Syslog)